Kong/developer.konghq.com/app/deck/manage-deck-with-docker.md

 tags:
   - docker
   - api-ops

-tldr:
-  q: |
-    How do I use decK through the [kong/deck](https://hub.docker.com/r/kong/deck) Docker image?
-  a: |
-    If you used the kong/deck Docker image to install decK, you can use the same Docker image to manage decK.

-prereqs:
-  inline:
-    - title: decK installed with Docker
-      content: |
-        decK must be installed using the [kong/deck Docker image](https://hub.docker.com/r/kong/deck).
 ---

+If you used the [kong/deck](https://hub.docker.com/r/kong/deck) Docker image to install decK, you can use the same Docker image to manage decK.

 Adjust `KONG_ADMIN_HOST` and the port `8001` in the following examples to the host and port of your own {{site.base_gateway}} instance.

 ## Export the configuration
 Run this command to export the `kong.yaml` file: